GenomiqueENS/toullig/README.md

 Toullig 0.2-alpha
 =======

-Toullig is (since January 17 2017) a reader, parser of Fast5 files of ONT (basecalled and not basecalled) and a fastq files writer and the first of march Toullig can trim fastq of ONT based on the RT adaptors.
+Toullig is (since January 17 2017) a reader, parser of Fast5 files of ONT (basecalled and not basecalled) and a '.fastq' files writer.
+The 01 March Toullig can trim fastq of ONT based on the RT adaptors.

 # Author